Sygnale/Find-My-Recipe/README.md

  ### Node.js

  Install Node.js using the installer [here](https://nodejs.org/en/download/).
-Open a command line prompt and enter "npm install mysql2".
+Open a command line prompt and enter "npm install mysql2", "npm install express", and "npm install cors".
 Navigate into the Fridge_App directory (the same directory as server.js).
 Enter "node server.js" in the command line.
 To check that you have correctly installed Node.js and MySQL, type "curl localhost:8080" into a command window.
 A list of all the ingredients should be printed to the command prompt in JSON format.

  ### React.js